Motorway tunnel mural transformation

 But our Picasso is an accomplished artist in his own right.
 “Never got into tagging or graffiti – was no good at it.
 This is my passion.”

-He’s four years into his ‘apprenticeship’ with McDonald said.
+He’s four years into his ‘apprenticeship’ with McDonald.
 And also just starting out on his tā moko journey.

 “I try to put the young ones into the space where they feel they might want to do it too,” says the boss, the teacher and artist.